tiffanyfay/bootiful-kubernetes-operators-workshop/workshop/content/exercises/informer.md

-What's an **Informer**, you ask?
-An informer "is a" - and we're not making this up - controller together with the ability to distribute its `Queue`-related operations to an appropriate event handler.
-Instead of needing to continually query the Kubernetes API an informer stores data in a cache.
+A `SharedIndexInformer`, which you are already aware of, is a special form of an **Informer**, which is a cache for a resource, so the controller does not need to continuously poll the Kubernetes cluster (API server) to check if there are any CRD updates.

 There are `SharedInformer`s that share data across multiple instances of the `Informer` so that they're not duplicated.
 A `SharedInformer` has a shared data cache and is capable of distributing notifications for changes to the cache to multiple listeners who registered with it.
 There is one behavior change compared to a standard `Informer`: when you receive a notification, the cache will be _at least_ as fresh as the notification, but it _may_ be more fresh.
 You should not depend on the contents of the cache exactly matching the state implied by the notification.
 The notification is binding.

 `SharedIndexInformer` only adds one more thing to the picture: the ability to lookup items by various keys.
-So, a controller sometimes needs a conceptually-a-controller to be a controller.
-Got it?
-Got it.

-First, we need to create a `GenericKubernetesApi` for our generated Foo classes.
+To condigure a bean of type SharedIndexInformer<V1Foo>, we first need to create a `GenericKubernetesApi` for our generated Foo classes.
 ```editor:insert-lines-before-line
 file: ~/controller/src/main/java/io/spring/controller/ControllerConfiguration.java
 line: 19